#ChowkidarChorHai: Chant BPCL workers showing protest

 Industry experts expect global players will come to bid for the assets as it is among the best performing public sector companies in India.

-The buyer will have to shell out at least Rs 60,000 crore to buy the government's 53 percent stake, say, industry experts.
+The buyer will have to shell out at least Rs 60,000 crore to buy the government's 53 per cent stake, say, industry experts.
 The valuation of BPCL was about Rs 1.1 lakh crore last week.